kristyntaniguchi/CSI-234F24_GA2_Security/README.md

 In this section, we'll create users with varying levels of access to demonstrate RBAC.

-1. Create logins and users with different roles:
+1. Create logins in the master database:

 ```sql
 -- Create logins.
 Logins are created on the SERVER level in the master database